 “Maybe the teacher is a problem, or there’s mold in the classroom, or maybe the kids all live across the interstate and are having trouble getting there,” Jordan said.
 Implementing this measure “should be a way to unpack what’s going on in your school and turn it around.”

 About 16 percent of students nationwide were chronically absent in 2015-16, up from about 14 percent in 2013-14, according to federal data.
 But the national average masks a huge degree of variance across states.
-North Dakota has the lowest reported absenteeism rate — 9.5 percent — followed by about 11 percent in Vermont, South Carolina, and Nebraska.
-D.C., Maryland, and the state of Washington, conversely, sit more than 10 percent above average, with estimated 31 percent, 29 percent, and 27 percent absenteeism rates, respectively.
+North Dakota has the lowest reported absenteeism rate — 9.6 percent — followed by about 11 percent in Vermont, South Carolina, and Nebraska.
+Maryland, D.C. and the state of Washington, conversely, sit more than 10 percent above average, at 29.1 percent, 28.7 percent, and 27 percent absenteeism rates, respectively.